Over the Atlantic Ocean in a suit – Stanisław Skarżyński

 Although the official Bomber Command records say laconically that ´Skarżyński was hit by a wave as he left the aircraft and was drowned´, the very end of his life was probably a much bitter moment.
 The crew of SM-R reported that they could hear Skarżyński calling for help for about thirty minutes.
 Sadly, it was neither possible to determine his position nor to control the dinghy turning randomly on the rough sea.

 The Polish airmen were then found by Sgt Marchand from No. 279 Squadron, flying the air-sea rescue Lockheed Hudson aircraft.
 A Lindholme gear was jettisoned for them, landing just 4 yards away, but the sea was so heavy that the Wellington crew could not reach it.
 They were finally rescued a bit later, picked up by a high-speed-launch – eight hours after abandoning the aircraft, according to the Operations Record Book.
-Skarżyński´s body was carried back by the North Sea streams and washed up on Isle of Terschelling, the Netherlands.
-He was buried at West-Terschelling General Cemetery, grave No. 62.
+Skarżyński´s body was carried back by the North Sea streams and washed up on the Isle of Terschelling, the Netherlands.
+He was buried at the West-Terschelling General Cemetery, grave No. 62.

 Admittedly, operational flying in the Bomber Command was extremely dangerous duty.
 The death rate among the crews within the Command exceeded 44 percent.
 Regrettably, Skarżyński was among those that never got the chance to finish his combat tour.